 Each group has a volunteer convener who organizes meetings and outings, with the assistance of others in the group.
 The link for each group takes you to a sign-up sheet where you can add your contact information to the existing list of participants.
 The convener will make sure you receive notices of upcoming events for the group.

-- UU Explorations: Contact Trudy Deyle (meets every 3rd Tuesday at 7:00 pm in Room 3) – a special Small Group Ministry for those interested in gaining a deeper understanding of what it means to be a Unitarian Universalist.
+- UU Explorations: Contact Trudy Deyle (meets every 3rd Tuesday at 7:00 pm) – a special Small Group Ministry for those interested in gaining a deeper understanding of what it means to be a Unitarian Universalist.
 This is a sharing and listening circle about topics that relate to the theme: What does it mean to be a Unitarian Universalist?
 It is an opportunity to get to know others on a deeper level and reflect together on important topics and concepts in Unitarian Universalism.
 At each gathering, we: check in with each other on how our lives are going, share our thoughts on one of twelve topics, simply listen to one another, and then share any further reflections we have.
 The circle is specifically not a class or discussion group.

-- Emergent Strategy Discussion: Contact Anna Bethea, or the UUCT office (Meets every 3rd Thursday at 7:00 pm in Rm 3.).
+- Emergent Strategy Discussion: Contact Anna Bethea, or the UUCT office (Meets every 3rd Thursday at 7:00 pm).
 As our congregation moves through transitions, builds relationships for the work of social justice in the community, and commits to an intentionally anti-racist, anti-oppressive, multicultural beloved community, we face many challenges for “how to do the work” and stay in right relation with each other.
 We invite you to read the book Emergent Strategy by writer and pleasure activist adrienne maree brown (or review online summaries) as time permits, but definitely don’t let that hold you back from joining the discussion.
 We’ll unpack the rich wisdom of incorporating an emergent, adaptive, and growth mindset into our personal lives, how we relate to each other as a congregation, and how we can leverage these values in our work for justice in the wider world.

 - Building the World We Dream About is a UU tapestry of faith program “that seeks to interrupt the workings of racism and transform how people from different racial/ethnic groups understand and relate to one another.
 It consists of 24 two-hour workshops, with Taking It Home activities, reflections, and readings to be done between workshops.
 The program creates opportunities for participants to practice dreaming our world otherwise, and then commit to new, intentional ways of being.”